 During the winter when the lake freezes over a hole is cut into the ice where sauna goers can jump in after sitting in the sauna.
 One rule – no wetsuits allowed, don’t be surprised if you also visit a sauna in Finland and have to strip off before you go in…

-This is one of the finest ways to immerse yourself into Finnish culture.
-You won’t be disappointed, but you might be v cold.
+This is one of the finest ways to immerse yourself into Finnish culture with the many things to do in Tampere in the winter.

 3. Munkkis At Pynikki Tower